meecc/LetsExplorePython/Section 2 - Advance Python/Chapter S2.01 - Functional Programming/1 - About Functional Programming .md

 #### Summary

-When struggling to write a comprehension, don’t panic.
+When struggling to write a comprehension, `don’t panic`.
 Start with a for loop first and copy-paste your way into a comprehension.

 Any for loop that looks like this: